Lukasz-Lesniewski/engineering-management/ADHD.md

 * Generally being calm under pressure.

 ### Negative sides of ADHD to be managed outside of the employee by the manager itself
-* Importance or rewards are bad motivators or de-motivators.
+* Importance or delayed rewards are bad motivators or de-motivators.
 * Performing mundane tasks can lead to careless mistakes or overlooking details.
 * Failing following instructions to the letter.
 * Issues with self-organisation and organisation.